"It's a good time to finish up old tasks." - Fortune Cookie

-Does the wise man tell you he's a master?
+4. Never Stop Learning.
+Does the wise man tell you that he's a master?
 Definitely not.
 Life is a journey, constantly in motion, and there will always be something new to learn or improve.
 It's exciting to dream, but implementation is key!

 If you're interested in learning more about art, make sure to check out my video tutorial channel ClaudiaMSutton.